jbelke/julia/doc/manual/metaprogramming.rst

     julia> eval(macroexpand( quote @sayhello("human") end ))
     Hello, human!

 So, why are macros even necessary?
-As a simplifying analogy, let's define ``The Full Julia Compiler`` as ``eval, but much faster``.
-We actually want to *avoid* calling the :func:`eval` directly in "real" code, because it will be exceptionally slow compared to using ``The Full Julia Compiler``.
-But, if we are generating code, how how can execute our expression without calling :func:`eval`?

-The answer is macros.

 Macros are useful because they execute at when the code is parsed, not at the time it is run.
 Therefore, they allow the programmer to generate code *before* the full program is compiled and executed.

 Macro invocation
 ~~~~~~~~~~~~~~~~